yuya-takeyama/console-output-spyoutput/README.md

 master: [![Build Status](https://secure.travis-ci.org/yuya-takeyama/console-output-spyoutput.png?branch=master)](http://travis-ci.org/yuya-takeyama/console-output-spyoutput)
 develop: [![Build Status](https://secure.travis-ci.org/yuya-takeyama/console-output-spyoutput.png?branch=develop)](http://travis-ci.org/yuya-takeyama/console-output-spyoutput)

-Test Spy for OutputInterface of Symfony's Console component.
+*Test Spy* for `OutputInterface` of Symfony's Console component.

 What's this library for
 -----------------------

 Suppose you are making your application with Symfony's Console component.
 And you want to unit-test your application's output automatically.

-Then you have to inject a SPY as OutputInterface, and ask to the SPY whether its output correct or not.
+Then you have to inject a *SPY* as `OutputInterface`, and ask to the *SPY* whether its output is correct or not.

+This library SpyOutput acts as a *Test Spy* for `OutputInterface` of Symfony's Console component.

 Test Spy?
 ---------

-[Test Spy](http://xunitpatterns.com/Test%20Spy.html) is described in a book called xUnit Test Patterns.
+[Test Spy](http://xunitpatterns.com/Test%20Spy.html) is described in a book called _xUnit Test Patterns_.

 Synopsis
 --------

-You can use SpyOutput as Test Spy in some unit-testing framework like PHPUnit.
+`SpyOutput` can be used in some unit-testing framework like PHPUnit.

 ```php
 <?php